Forging a nation: Ukrainian courage and resistance, one year on

 | KHERSON, Ukraine

 The shipbuilding hub of Kherson was the only provincial capital to fall when Russia launched its invasion of Ukraine one year ago.
-And it became a test case of both the neo-colonial project Moscow calls “Russkiy Mir,” or Russian World, and of Ukrainian resistance to it.
+And it became a test case of both the neocolonial project Moscow calls “Russkiy Mir,” or Russian World, and of Ukrainian resistance to it.

 Russia tried to present Kherson as a model city.
 Its attempts to create a “Kherson People’s Republic” included the exclusive use of Russian currency and converting schools to a Russian system.
 But citizens’ refusal here to give in to Russia’s program showed how acts of resistance, large and small, helped forge a defiant purpose for the Ukrainian nation.